www.animallaw.info

 CREDIT(S)

 Sec.
-8. Whenever a quarantine has been declared by the state veterinarian under section 1 of this chapter, the expense of operating the pound, including food for animals impounded and expense of personnel, shall be paid out of the general fund of the county without appropriation unless there be funds regularly appropriated for such purpose in which event it shall be paid out of such appropriated funds.
+8. Whenever a quarantine is declared by the state veterinarian under section 2 of this chapter, the expense of operating a pound, including food for animals impounded and expense of personnel, shall be paid from the general fund of the county without appropriation unless there are funds regularly appropriated to operate the pound.

 CREDIT(S)

 Sec.
-9. When a quarantine is declared under section 1 of this chapter, all animals brought into a quarantined area, except for exhibition purposes where animals are confined and not permitted to run at large, shall be subject to the same provisions and restrictions as animals already located within the quarantined area.
+9. Whenever a quarantine is declared under section 2 of this chapter, all animals brought into a quarantined area, except for exhibition purposes where animals are confined and not permitted to run at large, are subject to the same requirements as animals already located within the quarantined area.

 CREDIT(S)

 Sec.
-10. (a) It is the duty of all police officers to impound or destroy an animal found running at large:
+10. (a) A law enforcement officer shall impound or destroy an animal found running at large:

 (2) that is the subject of an order of confinement under section 11 of this chapter.

-(b) A police officer or other authorized individual shall impound an animal that is subject to quarantine or confinement under this chapter if a statement is provided to the officer or authorized individual that states that the animal has broken quarantine or confinement.
-The statement must be:
+(b) A law enforcement officer or other authorized individual shall impound an animal that is subject to quarantine or confinement under this chapter if a statement is provided to the officer or authorized individual that states that the animal has broken quarantine or confinement.
+The statement must:

-(3) signed by at least two (2) individuals; and
+(3) be signed by at least two (2) individuals; and

-(4) must include the name and address of the owner or suspected owner of the animal if known.
+(4) include the name and address of the owner or suspected owner of the animal, if known.

-(c) When possible, the authorized individual or agency contacted under this section shall give written notice to the owner or suspected owner of the animal before destroying and upon impounding that animal.
+(c) When possible, the authorized individual or agency contacted under this section shall give written notice to the owner or suspected owner of the animal upon impounding and before destroying the animal.

 (d) All costs incurred by a local government relating to the impoundment of an animal under subsection (b) shall be paid by the owner of the animal.